 To give religious institutions the adequate opportunity to prepare to implement this guidance, this guidance took effect on May 29, 2020.

 - The following guidance refers to all staff types, both paid and volunteer.

-- Require staff to wear cloth face coverings when physical distancing is not possible and to practice good hand hygiene with frequent handwashing, especially between contact with other individuals and contact with shared items.
+- Require staff to wear cloth face coverings and to practice good hand hygiene with frequent handwashing, especially between contact with other individuals and contact with shared items.
+(Updated 11/5/20)

 - Where possible, stagger staff and meal breaks to avoid crowding.

 - Ensure staff stay 6 feet apart whenever practical.

 - Adjust seating in break rooms and other common areas to reflect physical distancing practices.